Skip to main content

 What is Underwater Robotics?

 Utah Underwater Robotics (UUR) is an underwater robotics outreach program in Utah middle schools and elementary schools.
-The program provides students with a hands-on opportunity to build tethered, underwater robots (ROVs), while learning valuable concepts in Science, Technology, Engineering and Mathematics (STEM).
-BYU volunteers help the students construct their own ROVs.
-Through building their own ROVs, middle and elementary school students learn about basic circuits, buoyancy, simple robotics, material science and innovation.
-In March there is a regional championship where students from local schools have the chance to compete against one another.
+The program provides students the opportunity to learn valuable concepts in Science, Technology, Engineering and Mathematics (STEM) through building tethered underwater robots (ROVs).
+BYU volunteers help the students construct their own ROVs, helping the students learn about basic circuits, buoyancy, simple robotics, material science, and innovation.
+In March there is a regional championship where students from local schools can compete against one another.

 To learn more about Utah Underwater Robotics, visit utahrov.org.